Oh Come All Ye Hungry

-Shortbread, fruit mince pies, puddings and pavlovas – these are the things that make Christmas fell oh-so-Christmassy, but they all add up!
-Luckily it’s easy to whip up these items from scratch with a little help from your smart, connected Thermomix (your very own Christmas elf).
+Shortbread, fruit mince pies, puddings and pavlovas – these are the things that make Christmas feel oh-so-Christmassy, but they all add up!
+Luckily, it’s easy to whip up these items from scratch with a little help from your smart, connected Thermomix (your very own Christmas elf).
 Can you see how your Thermomix is already starting to pay for itself?

 Get thrifty with stocking stuffers even the Grinch would love